cssninjaStudio/vuero/documentation/elements/forms/inputs/input-line-documentation.md

 ### Line Icons

-Vuero inputs are fully compatible with Line Icons.
+Vuero `VInput` are fully compatible with Line Icons.
 Use the `icon` or `iconify` props on the `<VControl />` component to show an icon.